An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Experimental Setup of Downstream Tasks

 \subsection{Video Captioning}

 For video captioning, we evaluate on MSRVTT~\cite{xu2016msrvtt} and MSVD~\cite{chen2011msvd}. \textbf{MSRVTT} consists of 10K videos with 20 captions per video, and \textbf{MSVD} contains 2K videos, with 40 captions per video.
-We follow the standard captioning splits to train/evaluate with VIOLET.

-The captioning finetuning is formulated as masked language modeling (MLM) with a causal attention mask so that the current word token only attends to the tokens before it, but not the ones after it, following SwinBERT~\cite{lin2022swin-bert}.
-During training, we set the probability of random masking caption tokens to be 0.15, the same as what is used in MLM during pre-training.
+We follow the standard captioning splits to train/evaluate with \modelname.
+The captioning finetuning is formulated as masked language modeling (MLM) with a causal attention mask so that the current word token only attends to the tokens before it, following SwinBERT~\cite{lin2022swin-bert}.
+During training, we set the probability of random masking caption tokens to 0.15, the same as what is used in MLM during pre-training.
 We adopt batch size 24 per GPU and train for 20 epochs.
 During inference, we generate the captions auto-regressively.
 At each generation step, a \texttt{[MASK]} token is appended to the previously generated tokens, and the model will predict the current tokens based on the learned embedding at the \texttt{[MASK]} token position.
 We perform generation until the model outputs a \texttt{[SEP]}, which is defined as the sentence ending token or when it reaches the maximum generation step 50.